Azure/fta-architecturalreview/articles/devtest.md

     Identify whether you understand how the solution itself will scale, and whether the solution is setup in such a way that components can scale up as needed.
 Also determine whether the scaling approach is overcomplicated for the solution at hand.

 * **Are you aware of the scalability checklist?
+Some thoughts include**

-Some thoughts include<ul><li>Have you considered a share-nothing architecture?</li><li>Have you evaluated the chatiness vs size of requests in your solution?</li><li>Have you offloaded CPU/IO tasks?</li><li>Are you using Async calls?</li></ul>**
+    * Have you considered a share-nothing architecture?
+    * Have you evaluated the chatiness vs size of requests in your solution?
+    * Have you offloaded CPU/IO tasks?
+    * Are you using Async calls?

-    Scalability is an important aspect in cloud. <br><br>Understand whether you have considered scalability as part of the solution, or whether the expectation is that this is a feature of the cloud.
+    Scalability is an important aspect in cloud.
+Understand whether you have considered scalability as part of the solution, or whether the expectation is that this is a feature of the cloud.

     > [Scalability Checklist](https://docs.microsoft.com/en-us/azure/best-practices-scalability-checklist)
     >